xpack/xmake-js/doc/jekyll/files/xmake.json.md

 If the definitions to be removed do not exist, warnings are issued.

 The build process will handle all source folders by recursively identifying all files with known extensions.
-On the way, the local `.xmake.json` files will be inspected and if `excludedSourcePaths` are present, those folders/files will not be included in the build.
+On the way, the `.xmakeignore` files are used to skip some folders/files.

-If, for a given configuration, the source folders array ends up empty, and the current folder includes a `package.json`, the `xpack.directories.src` definition (an array of strings), if present, is used.
-Otherwise, if the `src` folder is present, it is used; if not, the current folder is used.

 When generating the build files, relative paths from the build folder to the actual files are created.